davidkel/davidkel.github.io/docs/Operations/connectionprofiles.md

 # Connection Profiles
 Connection profiles are a fundamental part of a business network card (see later).
 The purpose of a connection profile is to describe the components that make up a Hyperledger Fabric Network.
 They describe

-1. The connectivity information of each node (peer, orderer, fabric-ca)
+1. The connectivity information of each physical node (peer, orderer, fabric-ca)
 2. A channel and the nodes that are participating in that channel
 3. The role of the peer in that channel
 4. The Organisations that own the various nodes (peers and fabric-ca servers, but not orderers)